 Jeremy Bowers is the Senior Editor for News Applications on the Interactive News desk of The New York Times, leading a team of developers with a broad mandate to combine coding skills with journalistic sensibilities.
 Previously, Jeremy was a news applications developer for NPR Visuals, a senior software engineer at the Washington Post, and a news technologist at the St. Petersburg Times, where he worked on the Pulitzer prize-winning PolitiFact.

 Ryan Pitts is a developer and journalist in Spokane, WA.
-He's the program lead for technology with OpenNews, a nonprofit organization that helps newsroom developers, designers, and data analysts collaborate and make their journalism more responsive and inclusive.
-He's also a board member and developer on the Census Reporter project, was the senior editor for digital media at The Spokesman-Review in Spokane, and still writes Python for fun.
+He's the program lead for technology with OpenNews, a nonprofit organization that helps newsroom developers, designers, and data analysts collaborate and share knowledge that builds stronger, more inclusive practices in journalism.
+He's also part of Census Reporter, which makes census data easier for journalists to use, and was the senior editor for digital media at The Spokesman-Review in Spokane.

 Matt Waite is a professor of practice in the College of Journalism and Mass Communications at the University of Nebraska-Lincoln.
-He teaches courses in data journalism, web development and the intersection of storytelling and technology.
-From 2007-2011, he was a programmer/journalist for the St. Petersburg Times where he developed the Pulitzer Prize-winning website PolitiFact.
-Prior to that he was an award winning investigative reporter. @mattwaite
+He teaches courses in reporting, data journalism and data visualization.
+From 2000-2011, he worked for the St. Petersburg Times where he developed the Pulitzer Prize-winning website PolitiFact, was an investigative reporter for the Times and co-authored Paving Paradise: Florida's Vanishing Wetlands and the Failure of No Net Loss. @mattwaite

 No tipsheets have yet been uploaded for this event.